 Future plans: I am currently a finalist for two extremely prestigious fellowships!
 The first is the Herbert Scoville Jr. Peace Fellowship in Washington DC, which focuses on research and advocacy in issues related to international peace and security.
 The second is the NYC Urban Fellows Program, where I’d be matched with a city agency and get the chance to work in city government & implement programs to improve the lives of New Yorkers.
 Ultimately, I hope to pursue a career in international affairs and law.

 How did you become interested in leadership, law, etc?: The first time I became interested in law was when I took a constitutional law course in high school, but I never followed up on it because I also excelled in math and science courses.
-When I made the decision to join the Manhattan College community, I was initially a civil engineering major but realized that my voice was needed elsewhere.
+When I made the decision to join the Manhattan University community, I was initially a civil engineering major but realized that my voice was needed elsewhere.
 I took a Race & Resistance course during my freshman year and decided to switch to the School of Liberal Arts, majoring in political science and international studies.
 From there, I’d say that joining Model United Nations was the best thing I could have done in undergrad.
 I’ve always been active in roles of leadership, but Model UN taught me to be a better public speaker, a better debater, and how to remain professional and diplomatic when placed in tough situations.
 Those are skills that have shaped me into the leader I am today, and how I will carry myself in my professional career and life overall.

-What are some of your more memorable experiences at Manhattan College?: One of my most memorable experiences was serving as Student Body President during my last year, and seeing how much change I could make as a student to improve the lives of every Jasper on campus.
-I enjoyed connecting with faculty, staff, administration, fellow student leaders, and prospective students/parents to show them how much MC means to me.
+What are some of your more memorable experiences at Manhattan University?: One of my most memorable experiences was serving as Student Body President during my last year, and seeing how much change I could make as a student to improve the lives of every Jasper on campus.
+I enjoyed connecting with faculty, staff, administration, fellow student leaders, and prospective students/parents to show them how much MU means to me.
 I’d definitely have to say another memorable experience was going on Kairos, which is a retreat centered on self-reflection offered every semester through the Office of Campus Ministry & Social Action.
 A third memorable moment was getting the chance to travel to France to participate in a two-week long conference with other Lasallian Universities across the world to connect with one another, gain leadership skills, and talk about why it is so important to be a Lasallian school committed to social justice.
 But beyond those big moments, I’ll miss the daily interactions I had with my classmates, faculty, and staff on campus the most.
 I’ll miss laughing with my friends in Cornerstone while ordering Jasper Deli (J-Del) iced coffee at 2am in order to help me finish a paper.
 I’ll miss saying hello and catching up with the O’Malley librarians and friendly custodian workers who would always check up on me when I had a late night in the library.
 I’ll miss knocking on my professor’s office door to rant about my personal life and talk about post-grad plans.
 And I’ll miss laying on the Quad or the Smith steps to watch people play frisbee and have fun the second the weather was nice outside.

-What advice would you offer incoming freshmen at Manhattan College?: Take care of yourself, take care of others, don’t be afraid to ask for help or give help, take a subway ride to the city as much as you can, grow into the person you always wished you could’ve become, and last but certainly not least -- try everything & have fun!
-College is one of the best experiences you will ever go through in your life, and I wouldn’t trade a thing I have gone through these past few years for anything in the world.
+What advice would you offer incoming freshmen at Manhattan University?: Take care of yourself, take care of others, don’t be afraid to ask for help or give help, take a subway ride to the city as much as you can, grow into the person you always wished you could’ve become, and last but certainly not least -- try everything & have fun!
+University is one of the best experiences you will ever go through in your life, and I wouldn’t trade a thing I have gone through these past few years for anything in the world.
 And if you’re a Stranger Things fan like myself, you’ll appreciate this quote from Jim Hopper: “Make mistakes, learn from them and when life hurts you – because it will – remember the hurt.
 The hurt is good.”
 So, no matter how rough and tough college may get, assure yourself you are exactly where you need to be.

 • Kaylyn Atkins